Electronic structure, dimer physics, orbital-selective behavior, and magnetic tendencies in the bilayer nickelate superconductor La$_3$Ni$_2$O$_7$ under pressure

-To obtain additional nickelate superconductors and unveil an intrinsic unified mechanism, studies have expanded to other layered nickelate materials, such as the Ln$_{n+1}$Ni$_n$O$_{2n+2}$ system, which belongs to the reduced Ruddlesden-Popper (RP) perovskite structure~\cite{Zhang:prl,Pan:nm,Segedin:nc}.
-Among them, the reduced RP compound Nd$_6$Ni$_5$O$_{12}$ ($d^{\rm 8.8}$ configuration) with quintuple NiO$_2$ layers was found to superconduct at $13$ K~\cite{Pan:nm}.
+To obtain additional nickelate superconductors and unveil an intrinsic unified mechanism, studies have expanded to other layered nickelate materials, such as quintuple NiO$_2$ layered Nd$_6$Ni$_5$O$_{12}$ ($d^{\rm 8.8}$) with $T_c \sim 13$ K~\cite{Pan:nm}, which belongs to the reduced Ruddlesden-Popper (RP) perovskite Ln$_{n+1}$Ni$_n$O$_{2n+2}$ system~\cite{Zhang:prl,Pan:nm,Segedin:nc}.
 Very recently, the bilayer RP perovskite La$_3$Ni$_2$O$_7$ (LNO) with $d^{\rm 7.5}$ was reported to superconduct when the pressure is above 14 GPa, with the highest $T_c = 80$ K, representing the first non-IL NiO$_2$ layered nickelate superconductor~\cite{Sun:arxiv}.
-At ambient pressure (AP), LNO has an Amam structure with space group No. 63~\cite{Ling:jssc}, as displayed in Fig.~\ref{Pband-dos}(a).
-By applying pressure, the system transforms to an Fmmm space group (No. 69) [see Fig.~\ref{Pband-dos}(a)] at high-pressure (HP) around 10 Gpa~\cite{Sun:arxiv}.
-Increasing the pressure, the Fmmm phase becomes superconducting in the broad pressure region from 14 to 43.5 Gpa~\cite{Sun:arxiv}.
-Different from the original IL nickelate superconductor, now the additional apical O connects two Ni layers, inducing a $d_{3z^2-r^2}$-$p_z$ $\sigma$ bond~\cite{Sun:arxiv}.
+At ambient pressure (AP), LNO has an Amam structure~\cite{Ling:jssc}, while the system transforms to an Fmmm space group at high-pressure (HP) around 10 Gpa [see Fig.~\ref{Pband-dos}(a)]~\cite{Sun:arxiv}.
+Increasing the pressure, the Fmmm phase becomes superconducting from 14 to 43.5 Gpa~\cite{Sun:arxiv}.
+Different from the original IL nickelate superconductor, now the additional apical O connects two Ni layers, inducing a $d_{3z^2-r^2}$-$p_z$ $\sigma$ bond~\cite{Sun:arxiv,Luo:arxiv}.
 In this case, several questions naturally arise: what is the primary role of apical oxygens in LNO?
 What orbitals are relevant and important at low-energy?
 What are the similarities and differences between the IL and LNO nickelates?

-{\it LNO DFT calculations.--} To understand these broad issues, using first-principles density functional theory (DFT)~\cite{Kresse:Prb,Kresse:Prb96,Blochl:Prb,Perdew:Prl}, here we studied LNO in detail.
-To save computing resources, we have used the primitive unit cells to study the electronic structures, see Fig.~\ref{Pband-dos} (b), instead of the large conventional cells~\cite{Unitcell}.